JuliaMolSim/Molly.jl/README.md

 I plan to work on this in my spare time, but progress will be slow.
 MD could provide a nice use case for Julia - I think a reasonably featured and performant MD program could be written in fewer than 1,000 lines of code for example.
 Julia is also a well-suited language for trajectory analysis.

-Contributions are very welcome but bear in mind that I will probably refactor significantly as the package develops.
+Contributions are very welcome - see the [roadmap issue](https://github.com/jgreener64/Molly.jl/issues/2) for more.